This post is written in response to a growing discussion on LinkedIn.

 One could argue that at least you’ll have the opportunity to have a conversation with a recruiter or hiring manager.
 And that recruiter or manager might buy your tale.

-Obviously, the worst thing you can write is only something like “Unemployed,” “Seeking Next Opportunity,” or “Actively Looking for a Project Manager Position.”
+Obviously, the worst thing you can write in your Headline is only “Unemployed,” “Seeking Next Opportunity,” or “Actively Looking for a Project Manager Position.”
 Any of these statements alone fail to express your value.
 Sure, they tell employers about your situation, but that’s about it.

 Instead, show your value to the employer right out of the box: “I will increase your production flow 85% by utilizing Lean Six Sigma, Manufacturing experience, and proven leadership”

-If you are going to include volunteer work in your LinkedIn experience section, be sure to make a note of it by writing “Volunteer Work” next to the position.
+If you are going to include volunteer work in your LinkedIn Experience section, be sure to make a note of it by writing “Volunteer Work” next to the position.
 Do not mislead potential employers into thinking it is paid employment.
+(Some pundits don’t believe indicating that it’s volunteer experience is necessary.)

 The volunteer work you list should be substantial and relevant.
 For example, if you’re a web developer, spending 20 hours a week developing a nonprofit’s website is a great way to showcase your existing skills and the new ones you may be learning.